Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 Did England's best reputation management team 'lose' Collyweston Palace in the hope Lady Margaret's 'thing' didn't go mainstream?

-Extraordinary evidence that would - had it not been hidden - might have looked like this:
+Such an xxtraordinary claim requires extraordinary evidence.
+Extraordinary evidence that might - had it not been tidied away - have looked like this:

-Sedlec still welcomes your custom.
+Sedlec still welcomes your business.
 Source: The Dark Old-World

-He's got four more points.
+This hunter has four points.
 Source: Sport Hunter in Africa

 Unfortunately, hunting parks produce so many trophies - decomposing, smelly trophies - that most of them have to be quickly converted into marketable value-adds.
 Into food for banquets.
 Into leather.
 Into souvenirs.
 And into games to amuse hunting park guests after dark.

-Board games that use counters and gaming chips and games that use dice:
+Board games that require chips, counters and dice:

 Dem bones were made for rolling.
 Source: Ancient Roman dice made from bone